manofolomoha/Stream-1-Project/README.md

 - When viewing pages in Mobile Layouts, the home-button icon doesn't appear, but the button remains functional

 ##Note:
-To view this app's current build, you must run http-server in the route-folder.
+To view this app's current build, you must run http-server in the Forum_App folder.